 The Meridian Police Department's Recruiting Team is comprised of experienced individuals who are dedicated to assisting applicants through each step of the hiring process.

-Current Assignment: Patrol Officer
+Current Assignment: Patrol Corporal

-Current Assignment: School Resource Officer
+Current Assignment: Crisis Intervention Officer

 Officer Ashley Horvath was born and raised in a military and law enforcement family.
 As a military brat, she has lived all over the nation, and attended high school in Orange County, CA. Following graduation, Officer Horvath moved to San Diego, CA where she worked as a civilian for the Department of Defense aboard Marine Corps Air Station Miramar for approximately seven and a half years.
 In 2012, Officer Horvath began her law enforcement career with the Orange County Sheriff's Department in Southern California.
 During her five years with Sheriff's Department, Officer Horvath obtained her Bachelor's Degree in Criminal Justice from California Coast University, was a Training Officer, and assisted the Recruiting Division.
 In 2017, after she and her husband made the decision to relocate to Idaho, Officer Horvath was given the opportunity to join the Meridian Police Department.
-Since joining the department, Officer Horvath has worked as a Patrol Officer and is currently working as School Resource Officer.
+Since joining the department, Officer Horvath has worked as a Patrol Officer and is currently working as a Crisis Intervention Officer.
 In her spare time, Officer Horvath likes to travel, spend time with her family and friends, and is a fitness and nutrition enthusiast.